 Getting rejected hurts but it doesn’t have to completely derail you.
 Here’s how to do it like a pro:

 Knocks to your ego hurt more when you’re braced for impact.
 Loosen up.
 Let it sting while you breathe into it – like when you stub your toe.

 2. Give yourself permission to be distressed.
-Or really frikkin’ angry.
-You choose.
+Or angry.

-Man, this one is hard.
+This one is hard.
 Allowing yourself to experience a unpleasant feeling without trying to bury it or make it go away is seriously difficult.
-If “Being A Human” was taught at universities, this would be PHD-level.
+If “Being Human” was taught at universities, this would be PHD-level.

 It works, though.
-If you can say “I accept this is how I feel right now and I’m allowing that to be the case,” you give those bad feelings nowhere to go.
+If you can say “I accept this is how I feel right now and I’m allowing it to happen,” you give those bad feelings nowhere to go.
 They burn out and vanish instead of becoming a constant low-level ache.

 Obviously I join you in fervently wishing that the person who rejected you wakes up tomorrow morning with antlers.
 But let’s see if we can move on from inflicting a lifetime of really big hats and a fear of narrow doorways on everyone who thwarts you.